Laura Tobin: Career

 Tobin believes in educating climate deniers about the science of climate change rather than ignoring or confronting them.
 "Unlike many who face abuse and complaints on Twitter, Tobin makes a point of replying to climate deniers and even replies to their tweets live on air, answering their questions."

 Awards

 In 2015, she was nominated for a TRIC Award in the "Weather Presenter" category, but lost out to Carol Kirkwood.
 She was nominated for the same award in 2017.

 In 2021, Tobin was awarded the Fellowship of the Royal Meteorological Society, "In recognition of substantial contributions to meteorology in professional work".

 Personal life

-Tobin gave birth to their first child, a daughter named Charlotte, in July 2017.
+Laura Tobin's husband is Dean Brown.
+The couple got married on August 13, 2010, after meeting during their student days at the University of Reading.
+She gave birth to their first child, a daughter named Charlotte, in July 2017.
 Tobin has a twin brother called Mark.

-She was the first member of the public to ride "The Smiler" roller coaster at Alton Towers.